 This week at VMworld Barcelona, EMC has announced the upcoming support for VMware vSphere Virtual Volumes on VMAX3.
 In this post I am going take the opportunity to present the highlights of the integration, along with the step-by-step configuration required on the VMAX3 and VMware vCenter.

-Figure 1 shows a graphical representation of VVol on VMAX3.
+Figure 1 shows a graphical representation of vVols on VMAX3.

-Below I’ve highlighted a few important considerations about the VMAX3 implementation of VVol before going into the detail steps.
+Below I’ve highlighted a few important considerations about the VMAX3 implementation of vVols before going into the detail steps.

 VMAX3 supports 64,000 devices on an array.
-In a traditional VMFS environment, each ESXi host is limited to 256 devices, and as the hosts are usually grouped into clusters and share those devices (VMFS), there is little chance VMware will threaten the 64k array limit.
-VVol, on the other hand, are not limited by that 256 number and there is no sharing of VVol across hosts.
-Therefore the number of devices in a VVol environment will be far greater than a VMFS environment.
-It is important to remember, therefore, that both traditional devices (TDEVs) and VVols count toward that 64,000 device limit on the VMAX3.
+In a traditional VMFS environment, each ESXi host is limited to 256 devices, and as the hosts are usually grouped into clusters and share those devices (VMFS), there is little chance VMware will threaten the 64k array limit. vVols, on the other hand, are not limited by that 256 number and there is no sharing of vVols across hosts.
+Therefore the number of devices in a vVols environment will be far greater than a VMFS environment.
+It is important to remember, therefore, that both traditional devices (TDEVs) and vVols count toward that 64,000 device limit on the VMAX3.

-With the housekeeping complete, I’m now going to run through the basic steps for deploying VVol on VMAX3 which involves Unisphere for VMAX and the vSphere Web Client.
+With the housekeeping complete, I’m now going to run through the basic steps for deploying vVols on VMAX3 which involves Unisphere for VMAX and the vSphere Web Client.
 For the sake of brevity, I’m assuming the VASA Provider vApp is already deployed.
-All Unisphere for VMAX activities are driven from a new VVol dashboard in Figure 2.
+All Unisphere for VMAX activities are driven from a new vVols dashboard in Figure 2.